-- 50% homework (6 problem sets; will drop the lowest score) - 20% midterm exam (in class; one page of cheat sheet allowed) - 30% final project
+- 50% homework (6 problem sets; will drop the lowest score) - 20% midterm exam (in class; one page of cheat sheet allowed) - 30% final project - Course attendance is mandatory; 5% extra credit for course attendance/participation.

 These weights are approximate; we reserve the right to change them later.